yxuan0329/FootCmd/README.md

 1. Select the scene in folder "Scene"
 2. Connect the development board on the shoes with the compututer.
 3. In Unity Hierarchy, go to Main function > ``Left Foot Data``, ``right Foot Data``, check the ``COM number``.
-   (If the connection lost, keyboard mode will be activated, press number 7,1 for left foot and number 9,3 for right foot.)
+   (If the connection is lost, keyboard mode will be activated, press number 7,1 for left foot and number 9,3 for right foot.)
 5. Play the scene.